- 5500 Campanile Dr.

 Because obtaining protection for one patent is so costly and its patent budget is limited, the TTO cannot prosecute every potential patent to issuance.

-A provisional patent application notifies the government of a invention and certifies that the inventor has a filing date.
+A provisional patent application notifies the government of an invention and certifies that the inventor has a filing date.
 Provisional patent applications are temporary, unexamined, and unpublished.

 In the United States, a provisional patent application lasts 12 months, at which point a non-provisional application (such as a U.S. non-provisional or Patent Cooperation Treaty application) must be filed.
 Preparing and filing a provisional patent application may be relatively affordable, while non-provisional applications are much more expensive.